Unsuccessful nominations to the Cabinet of the United States: Hershel Gober

 Clinton nominated Hershel Gober to become the Secretary of Veterans Affairs in 1997.
 When it became clear that the Senate Committee on Veterans' Affairs intended to use the confirmation hearings "to explore circumstances surrounding the exoneration of Mr. Gober after he was accused of sexual misconduct in 1993," Clinton withdrew the nomination.

 George W. Bush

 Linda Chavez

 In 2001, President George W. Bush nominated Linda Chavez for Secretary of Labor.
 She withdrew from consideration after it was revealed that she had given money to a one-time undocumented immigrant who lived in her home more than a decade earlier.
 Chavez withdrew her nomination, but stated she never felt pressure from Bush's political team to do so.

 Bernard Kerik

 On December 3, 2004, President Bush nominated Bernard Kerik to become Secretary of Homeland Security.
-On December 10, Kerik withdrew from the nomination, after acknowledging that he had unknowingly hired an undocumented worker as a nanny and housekeeper.
+On December 10, Kerik withdrew from the nomination, after acknowledging that he had unknowingly hired an undocumented immigrant as a nanny and housekeeper.

 Barack Obama

 Tom Daschle

 While still President-elect of the United States, Barack Obama chose Tom Daschle to be his Secretary of Health and Human Services.
-He withdrew in February 2009 over $140,000 in unpaid taxes.
+He withdrew in February 2009 over having $140,000 in unpaid taxes.